APConduct/veld/INTERPRETER_BUG_REPORT.md

 # Interpreter Bug Report

 ## Date: November 15, 2024
+## Fixed: November 15, 2024

 ## Summary
-The AST interpreter has a pre-existing bug that causes it to fail when returning tuples containing variables from `do` blocks.
+~~The AST interpreter has a pre-existing bug that causes it to fail when returning tuples containing variables from `do` blocks.~~ **FIXED**: This was actually a **parser bug**, not an interpreter bug.
+The parser was incorrectly treating tuple literals on new lines as function call continuations when semicolons were omitted.
 This bug is **not related** to the newly implemented compound assignment or multi-value return features - those work correctly in the bytecode compiler.

 ## Bug Description